svycollinear: Condition indexes and variance decompositions in general...

 Description

-Compute condition indexes and variance decompositions for diagnosing collinearity in fixed effects, linear regression models fitted with data collected from one- and two-stage complex survey designs.
+Compute condition indexes and variance decompositions for diagnosing collinearity in fixed effects, general linear regression models fitted with data collected from one- and two-stage complex survey designs.

 Usage